 Gluten-free 1/2 cup oil

-three/four cup potato starch
+three/four cups of potato starch

-1 pkg (three.3 oz.)
+One pkg (three.3 oz.)
 Passover immediately chocolate or vanilla pudding

 Passover icing sugar and grated chocolate to garnish (non-obligatory)